Hybrid Commerce Merges Digital and Physical Worlds Together

 Integration complexities.

-Hybrid commerce is hard and requires multiple systems working well with each other at all times.
-Integrating all of these digital commerce systems isn’t always easy and can bubble up new issues that didn’t exist before.
+Hybrid commerce is difficult and requires multiple systems working in sync at all times.
+If not done intentionally, integrating all your digital commerce systems can create new issues that didn’t exist before.

 Security and fraud prevention.